freskhu/freskhu.github.io/_posts/the-start.md

 ---

 ## What is this space
 This space will store the documentation used for my HomeLab services and development.
-I will dedicate a space to share crypto, trading bots, and general trading stuff.
+I will dedicate a space to share crypto, trading bots, and general trading stuff..

 ## Why
 My main objective with this space is to store my documentation in an organized manner and to share with family and friends easily